CUPID: Generative 3D Reconstruction via Joint Object and Pose Modeling: Component-aligned Scene Reconstruction

 \section{Component-aligned Scene Reconstruction}

-Our pose-grounded generative framework seamlessly extends to scene-level compositional reconstruction by leveraging explicit 3D-to-2D correspondences for object-centric to view-centric transformations.
-We harness foundation models for object segmentation~\citep{ravi2024sam}, generate each 3D object, and compose them into a scene with a global depth prior~\citep{wang2025moge2}.
-Figure~\ref{fig:placeholder} shows one such result with our method.
-More results are given in Figure~\ref{fig:scene_supp} of Appendix~\ref{ap:scene-diversity}.
+By explicitly modeling the spatial relationship between the generated object and the input camera pose, our approach seamlessly integrates powerful generative priors into 3D reconstruction. \Cupid naturally extends to scene-level compositional reconstruction by using explicit 3D-to-2D correspondences for spatial alignment.
+We first harness foundation models for object segmentation~\citep{ravi2024sam}, generate each 3D object, and compose them into a scene with a global depth prior~\citep{wang2025moge2}. \Figref{fig:placeholder} shows one such result with our method.
+More results are given in \Figref{fig:scene_supp} of \Appref{ap:scene-diversity}.

 \paragraph{Occlusion-aware 3D generation.} Images with multiple objects often contain mutual occlusions, which our synthetic training data do not model.
 To address this, we introduce random masks on the conditioning image during fine-tuning, inspired by Amodal3R~\citep{wu2025amodal3r}.
-We adapt their masking strategy to our architecture; see Appendix~\ref{sec:occlusion} for implementation.
+We adapt their masking strategy to our architecture; see \Appref{sec:occlusion} for implementation.
 Then, given an input image with multiple objects and their corresponding object masks, we reconstruct each object independently with our occlusion-aware generator, yielding dense 3D--2D correspondences per object.

 \paragraph{Multi-component composition.} Since absolute depth is not preserved across objects, direct 3D-2D alignment to the image is ill-posed.
 We address this using MoGe~\citep{wang2025moge} to predict a global pointmap, thereby reducing 3D--2D alignment to 3D--3D alignment.
 For the $k$-th object, we collect the matched pair ${(\mathbf{x}_i^{k},\, \mathbf{u}_i)}$, where $\mathbf{x}_i^{k}$ is the coordinates of a visible 3D point on the generated 3D object and $\mathbf{u}_i$ is the corresponding pixel coordinates within the mask $\mathbf{M}^{k}$.
 We query the MoGe pointmap to obtain $\mathbf{p}_i = P(\mathbf{u}_i)$ in the camera frame, then estimate a per-object similarity transformation $\mathcal{S}_{k} = (s_{k}, \mathbf{R}_{k}, \mathbf{t}_{k})$ via the Umeyama method~\citep{umeyama2002least} on pairs $(\mathbf{x}_i^{k},\, \mathbf{p}_i)$.
 Applying $\mathcal{S}_{k}$ places each object in the shared camera frame, yielding a component-aligned scene reconstruction.
 This composition can also extend to multi-view input using VGGT~\citep{wang2025vggt}, allowing for more flexible input and transforming partial geometry into holistic geometry.